0davidog/CI_PP1_FlatByTheCemetery/README.md

 ### Initial Screen Size Tests

 For the sake of responsivity the site was frequently tested against various screen sizes for appearance and to guide media query values.
 The sizes used at this stage are the default device sizes offered as part of Google Chrome's Dev Tools as well as the browser size provided by the Windows Laptop I use.
-This provided great variety for responsive testing so I ensured the site looked acceptable on each of these dimensions.
+This provided great variety for responsive testing, so I ensured the site looked acceptable on each of these dimensions.

 |Device   |Dimensions|
 |---------|----------|